Agora-wireless/Agora/README.md

   * We use data/tddconfig-sim-ul.json for uplink experiments and data/tddconfig-sim-dl.json for downlink experiments.
     In our [paper](#documentation), we change “antenna_num”,  “ue_num” and “symbol_num_perframe”
     to different values to collect different data points in the figures.
+  * Gerenrate source data files by running `./build/data_generator --conf_file data/tddconfig-sim-ul.json`.
   * Run Agora as a real-time process (to prevent OS from doing context swithes) using `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} chrt -rr 99 ./build/agora data/tddconfig-sim-ul.json`.
-    (**Note**: Using a process priority 99 is dangerous.
-Before running it, make sure you have directed OS interrupts away from cores used by Agora.)
+    (**NOTE**: Using a process priority 99 is dangerous.
+Before running it, make sure you have directed OS interrupts away from cores used by Agora.
+If you have not done so, run `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} ./build/agora data/tddconfig-sim-ul.json` instead to run Agora as a normal process.)
   * Run the emulated RRU using `sudo LD_LIBRARY_PATH=${LD_LIBRARY_PATH} ./build/sender --server_mac_addr=00:00:00:00:00:00 --num_threads=2 --core_offset=0 --conf_file=data/tddconfig-sim-ul.json --delay=1000 --enable_slow_start=$2`.
   * The timestamps will be saved in data/timeresult.txt after Agora finishes processing.
 We can then use a [MATLAB script](matlab/parsedata_ul.m) to process the timestamp trace.
   * We also provide MATLAB scripts for [uplink](matlab/parse_multi_file_ul) and [downlink](matlab/parse_multi_file_dl) that are able to process multiple timestamp files and generate figures reported in our [paper](#documentation).